 Roses LOVE wood ash.

-Using a hand shovel put a few scoops around your plants and work it into the ground with a hand rake being careful not to damage any roots of the plants.
+How to add: Using a hand shovel, put a few scoops around your plants and work it into the ground with a hand rake being careful not to damage any roots of the plants.

-Since wood ash contains calcium you can use it in place of lime, however, you may need twice as much since the nutrient content is a bit low.
+How to Add: Sprinkle wood ash in any areas of soil where you had planned to use lime.
+Just know that you may need twice as much since the nutrient content is low.

-If you have chickens, then you know how beneficial a dust bath is.
-Wood ash is great in a chicken dust bath and I like to have a supply around that I can use throughout the summer.
+How it Helps: If you have chickens, you know how beneficial a dust bath is.
+Wood ash is great in a chicken dust bath, and I like to have a supply that I can use throughout the summer.

 Instant chicken dust bath!